PUBLIC SPEAKING AND PRESENTATION SKILLS TRAINING CLASS

 Organizing the Program

-Organize your presentation’s body in a way that will be easy for your audience to understand.
-Plan to review your main points briefly and then wrap things up on a positive note, perhaps giving your audience a call to action.
+Organize your presentation’s body in a way that will be easy for your audience to understand, and plan to review your main points briefly and then wrap things up on a positive note, perhaps giving your audience a call to action.

 The essential thing to remember is you are giving your presentation for the benefit of your audience.
 That means you need to organize it in a way that will make sense to them.
 The most important thing to keep in the forefront of your mind is not making the speech for yourself but your audience.